Steem-FOSSbot/steem-fossbot-voter/README.md

 The operations you can perform are:

+- Run bot now (WILL VOTE)
+- Check bot stats and logs
 - Edit curation algorithm values and weight
-- Run algorithm test
+- Run algorithm test (does not actually vote)
-- (not yet implemented) Check bot status and stats

 ## Installation